tgi-io/tgi-core/spec/README.md

 <blockquote>returns <strong>******* sup ********</strong> as expected
 </blockquote>
 ## [&#9664;](#-core)&nbsp;[&#8984;](#table-of-contents)&nbsp;[&#9654;](#-command) &nbsp;Attribute
-<p>Attributes are the means for models to represent data of different types.
-They have no dependencies on Models however and can be used without creating a model.</p>
+Attributes are the means for models to represent data of different types.
+They have no dependencies on Models however and can be used without creating a model.

 #### CONSTRUCTOR
 &nbsp;<b><i>objects created should be an instance of Attribute:</i></b>
 ```javascript